-National Experimental Therapeutics Consortium
+National Experimental Therapeutics (NEXT) Consortium

-Thanks to a gift from the Worthington Industries Foundation, new cancer treatments developed here at Nationwide Children’s Hospital can more quickly be shared with hospitals across the country and around the world.
+New cancer treatments developed here at Nationwide Children’s Hospital can more quickly be shared with hospitals across the country and around the world.
 This means children everywhere will now have faster access to our discoveries and the most advanced cancer treatment possible.

 The NEXT Consortium is a collaborative research model that unites multiple research centers with the goal of expediting the most advanced treatments in the shortest time frame possible in pediatric oncology, hematology and bone marrow transplant.
 Through this nation-wide effort, the goal is to contribute to the development of promising new therapies in pediatric disorders such as childhood cancer, blood disorders, stem cell therapies and other cellular therapies.